 Liquid Calcium, Anyone?

 Now picture this liquid calcium—not a drink, but a softgel, oil-suspended, where fine calcium particles float in non-GMO soybean oil.
 It delivers 320 mg elemental calcium from a smart mix of calcium carbonate and calcium citrate.
-The total weight of the softgel is 1.3 grams, and its sleek, glossy design makes it feel smaller and easier to swallow than a dense tablet of the same weight.
-The oil supports efficient dissolution of both forms of calcium (particularly helpful for carbonate absorption, while citrate absorption is already efficient), while also providing a natural medium for the fat-soluble vitamins D3 and K2, helping them dissolve and absorb efficiently.
+The total weight of the softgel is 1.3 grams, and its sleek, glossy design makes it feel smaller and easier to swallow than a dense, hard tablet of the same weight.
+Because swallowability matters.
+Push it higher, and the formulation starts to work against you—that’s why 320 mg is the sweet spot, not 640 mg.
+Instead, take two if required.

 No, this isn’t a reinvention of calcium.
-It’s engineering a smarter, user-friendly supplement, dodging real complaints: tablet size, speed, absorption, and gut fuss—while still delivering effective bone support.
+It’s simply a more thoughtful design—addressing real complaints: tablet size, slow breakdown, inconsistent absorption, and gut discomfort—while still delivering effective bone support.
+Looking for a calcium supplement that actually feels this way?
+Check out Wright Life Liquid Calcium (link below).

 Return to: